CodeJonesW/Wills_Blog/assets/in-process/flask-to-kubernetes.md

 ## Embracing Containerization and Kubernetes

 Rather than viewing this setback as a defeat, I saw it as an opportunity to deepen my understanding of containerization and Kubernetes.
-My app, with its multiple components, was a great candidate for this exploration.
+My app, with its multiple components, seemed like a great candidate for this exploration.

 ### Creating Docker Images